tanzhanwen/CSC301Project-SearchBlueprint/README.md

 ﻿# Project-Repo
 # Short Bio Section

 Sangdong Kim: I am a 3rd year computer science student at University of Toronto.
+During my spare time I like to play computer games, play sports or sometimes play music with guitar.
+I am interested in creating a new game or developing a software in the future.

 Tom Choi: I am 4th year Computer Science and English major Student at University of Toronto and focusing on Web Development and GUI designs.
 I have two years of professional and volunteer experience as a programmer and web developer and have gone through several full software development cycles.